Abhinav060702/Catalog/README.md

 # Catalog

-# this code is taking the number of roots (n) and minimum number of roots(k).
-# input the roots in json format and you should have  <nlohmann/json.hpp> header file present
+# Compile the program with a C++ compiler (e.g., g++).
+# g++ -o lagrange_interpolation lagrange_interpolation.cpp -ljsoncpp
+# Dependencies :
+# nlohmann/json: A single-header library for JSON parsing.
+# Ensure you have the library installed and properly linked in your build environment.
 # such that it calculates the value of constant C
 # using the Lagrange interpolation method and  the use of nlohmann/json.hpp such that the given input in json format is first parsed
 # to decode the value y and then from the obtained points , calculate c